byxor/limp/README.md

 Dependencies:
 ```
 * python3.6  (to run the code)
-* pip        (to download and install other python modules)
+* pip        (to download and install other python packages)
 * virtualenv (makes development easier, helps with importing modules)
 ```